Kremzeeq/fruit_app_project/README.md

 `python3 app.py`

-**Please note** : the waitress module is used within app.py to serve the application for production purposes.
+**NB** : The waitress module is used within app.py to serve the application for production purposes.
 This is to overcome the warning: "WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead."
 Basically, waitress functions as a WSGI server.
 More info can be found [here](https://stackoverflow.com/questions/51025893/flask-at-first-run-do-not-use-the-development-server-in-a-production-environmen)

-7. we can check the instance is running by pasting the IPV4 public IP e.g. 35.154.90.20 in the browser with the port number e.g. 8080
+7. We can check the instance is running by pasting the IPV4 public IP e.g. 35.154.90.20 in the browser with the port number e.g. 8080

 `http://35.154.90.20:8080/`

 Running the application for the first time, will populate the database with information on fruit and facts.

-8. Now, stop the flask instance.
+8. Now, let's stop the flask instance.
 Execute the following to list system processes:

 `sudo netstat -lp`